The cities of Normandy during the 1944 battles

 Wn 26 poses major problems for the 400 commandos who lose 160 (40%) of theirs during the fighting in Langrune.
 They were reinforced by Company B of the North Shore Regiment (8th Brigade) as well as by 41 Royal Marine Commando (3rd British Infantry Division) which landed on Sword.
 The intervention of Centaur tanks does not change the situation.

 The German counter-attack launched by Panzergrenadier-Regiment 192 of the 21.
 Panzer-Division prevents the English from Sword to launch a sufficient number of units in the battle to capture Langrune.
-If the Germans leave the city on the evening of D-Day, snipers will resist during the day of June 7 before being definitively hunted on June 8.
+If the Germans leave the city on the evening of D-Day, snipers will resist during the day of June 7 before being definitively pushed away.